wrestlehacks64/hostiletakeover/progress/02-CODING-Roster.md

-# Log 02 - Roster Coding
+# Log 02 - Coding / Roster

 I opened the ROM in Hex Editor Neo today and jumped down to the section which handles the data for default wrester information.